-We are a partnership of seven GPs in General Practice contracted by HSCB to provide NHS services to our patients.
+We are a partnership of six GPs & one salaried GP in General Practice contracted by HSCB to provide NHS services to our patients.
 The Practice is located on Begney Hill Road in the village of Dromara.
 Dromara Surgery is involved in the training of Medical Students.

 There are seven GPs, a Practice and Deputy Practice Manager, an Office Supervisor, three Nurses, one Healthcare Assistant and a full team of clerical staff to look after the health needs of our patients.
 We endeavour to provide a relaxed, friendly atmosphere, as well as modern medical facilities in comfortable surroundings with car parking